Treecom/accounts-pinterest/README.md

 ## Configuration

-Register your app on [pintrest](https://developers.pinterest.com/apps/) and grab App ID and APP Secret for next server side config:
+Register your application on [pinterest](https://developers.pinterest.com/apps/) and grab App ID and APP Secret for next server side config:

 ```js